puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 All Puppet modules include a metadata file, which contains high-level information about the module (version, author, license, dependencies, et cetera).
 Geppetto's editor provides an easy way to modify this metadata.

-If you create a module using Geppetto's Project Wizard, you will have access to the same metadata editor through either the Modulefile or metadata.json.
+If you create a module using Geppetto's Project Wizard, you will have access to the same metadata editor through the metadata.json.

-If you have pulled a module from the [Puppet Forge](forge.puppetlabs.com) or a Git/SVN repo, you may edit the metadata via Modulefile or metadata.json, whichever is available.
-Whether there will be a Modulefile or not depends on how that module was built.
-Upon pulling a module from the Puppet Forge, Geppetto will open the Modulefile or metadata.json in the editor automatically.
+If you have pulled a module from the [Puppet Forge](forge.puppetlabs.com) or a Git/SVN repo, you may edit the metadata via metadata.json.
+Upon pulling a module from the Puppet Forge, Geppetto will open the metadata.json in the editor automatically.

-####Working With Metadata.json

-Currently, Geppetto can work with metadata.json in two modes:

-* As derived from the Modulefile
+####Deriving Metadata.json from Deprecated Modulefile
-* As a first class file

-When it's derived, the metadata.json file will change whenever the Modulefile changes.
-It will also be deleted if the Modulefile is deleted.
-Eventually, the Modulefile will be deprecated.
-For this reason, you might want to delete the Modulefile but _keep_ the metadata.json.
-Here's how:

-1. Close any editor that's open for the Modulefile or metadata.json.
-2. Right-click the metadata.json file, and click **Properties**.
-3. In the **Properties** dialog, clear the **Derived** check box, and click **OK**.
-4. Delete the Modulefile.
+Normally, your metadata is stored and edited in your metadata.json.
+However, if you are working with an older module, it may have a deprecated Modulefile instead.
+Geppetto will automatically generate the metadata.json from the Modulefile and then notify you.
+Once the metadata.json has been created, Geppetto will ignore the Modulefile.
+At this point, we recommend that you check to make sure the metadata.json is up to date, and then delete the Modulefile.

 ####The Metadata Editor